akshayrangnekar/vigilant-octo-telegram/massaging-input-data.md

 ## Conversion to JSON

-Since XML is painful to manipulate, particularly compared to JSON when using NodeJS \(or even in Swift\), as a first task we built a converter that takes the XML and converts it to JSON.
+Since XML is painful to manipulate, particularly compared to JSON when using NodeJS, as a first task we built a converter that takes the XML and converts it to JSON.

 While there is the extremely useful `xml2js` library, the output from that library is itself not optimal.
 The structure of the XML leads to repeated data, and the attribute vs content nature of XML leads to a complex JSON data structure.
 To simplify it down, we wrote a simple